NEW! You can listen to this blog by pressing the “Play” button below!

 Victims of PTSD often do not seek treatment

-Because of stigma, denial, not knowing they have PTSD (Post-traumatic, or other issues, many service members do not seek out treatment for PTSD while they are in military service or sometimes for years after discharge.
+Because of stigma, denial, not knowing they have PTSD (Post-traumatic Stress disorder), or other issues, many service members do not seek out treatment for PTSD while they are in military service or sometimes for years after discharge.
 PTSD is the third most prevalent veterans disability claim in the Department of Veterans Affairs system yet is probably the least treated.
 Many veterans did not seek out mental health treatment in active duty service due to the stigma and possibility of being discharged for mental instability.
 Often, if they were fortunate, they would seek help at a local community mental health agency or a private doctor whose records could be available to assist with filing their PTSD claim, showing in service treatment.
 However, this is not very often the case.
 Most often, service members go without treatment altogether.
 Only about 50% of Veterans with PTSD seek treatment, and then only about 50% of those receive adequate treatment after receiving a diagnosis of PTSD.
 When Veterans finally do seek services, it is often at a point where they have reached a very low point in their lives.
 Many have lost relationships, jobs, homes, and even their self-worth before they seek help.
 Some have been hospitalized, fallen victim to substance abuse, or have legal problems because of the symptoms of PTSD and how they manifest.
 Unfortunately, many also commit suicide before they can get help, or because they are not getting the help they need quick enough.

 What Causes Post-Traumatic Stress Disorder?